top of page

 Photography by Randy Martinez ©2021

-Head to the visitor center, grab a brochure, and talk to a ranger about your disability.
+Head to the visitor center, grab a brochure, and talk to a ranger about your abilities.
 The staff are very friendly and happy to recommend the best trails for you.
 Support the park by shopping in the store.
 Buy a hat to protect you from the sun, a book to learn more about what you could see in the park, or a gift to remember the journey.

 Photography by Randy Martinez ©2021